-The reform here doesn't involve changing what already existed but in essence changing the heart, mind and direction of the people.
+The reform here doesn't involve changing the foundation which already existed but in essence changing the heart, mind and direction of the people.

 Placing them on the right path.

 Yeshua was radical in that His reform addressed what had developed, yet His reform did not violate any aspect of Torah as given by Adonai to Moshe.